Bashar al-Assad: War crimes

 In a February 2015 interview with the BBC, Assad dismissed accusations that the Syrian Arab Air Force used barrel bombs as "childish", claiming that his forces have never used these types of "barrel" bombs and responded with a joke about not using "cooking pots" either.
 The BBC Middle East editor conducting the interview, Jeremy Bowen, later described Assad's statement regarding barrel bombs as "patently not true".
-As soon as demonstrations arose in 2011–2012, Bashar al-Assad opted to implement the "Samson option", the characteristic approach of the neo-Ba'athist regime since the era of Hafez al-Assad; wherein protests were violently suppressed and demonstrators were shot and fired at directly by the armed forces.
+As soon as demonstrations arose in 2011–2012, Bashar al-Assad opted to implement the "Samson option", the characteristic approach of the Neo-ba'athist regime since the era of Hafez al-Assad; wherein protests were violently suppressed and demonstrators were shot and fired at directly by the armed forces.
 However, unlike Hafez; Bashar had even less loyalty and was politically fragile, exacerbated by alienation of the majority of the population.
 As a result, Bashar chose to crack down on dissent far more comprehensively and harshly than his father; and a mere allegation of collaboration was reason enough to get assassinated.

 Nadim Shehadi, the director of The Fares Center for Eastern Mediterranean Studies, stated that "In the early 1990s, Saddam Hussein was massacring his people and we were worried about the weapons inspectors," and claimed that "Assad did that too.
 He kept us busy with chemical weapons when he massacred his people."
-Contrasting the policies of Hafiz al-Assad and that of his son Bashar, former Syrian vice-president and Ba'athist dissident Abdul Halim Khaddam states: "The Father had a mind and the Son has a loss of reason.
-How could the army use its force and the security appartus with all its might to destroy Syria because of a protest against the mistakes of one of your security officials.
+Contrasting the policies of Hafez al-Assad and that of his son Bashar, former Syrian vice-president and Ba'athist dissident Abdul Halim Khaddam states: The Father had a mind and the Son has a loss of reason.
+How could the army use its force and the security apparatus with all its might to destroy Syria because of a protest against the mistakes of one of your security officials.
 The father would act differently.
-Father Hafiz hit Hama after he encircled it, warned and then hit Hama after a long siege...
+Father Hafez hit Hama after he encircled it, warned and then hit Hama after a long siege...
 But his son is different.
-On the subject of Daraa, Bashar gave instructions to open fire on the demonstrators."
+On the subject of Daraa, Bashar gave instructions to open fire on the demonstrators.

+Human rights organisations and criminal investigators have documented Assad's war crimes and sent it to the International Criminal Court for indictment.
+Since Syria is not a party to the Rome Statute, International Criminal Court requires authorisation from the UN Security Council to send Bashar al-Assad to tribunal.
+As this gets consistently vetoed by Assad's primary backer Russia, ICC prosecutions have not transpired.
+On the other hand, courts in various European countries have begun prosecuting and convicting senior Ba'ath party members, Syrian military commanders and Mukhabarat officials charged with war crimes.
 In September 2015, France began an inquiry into Assad for crimes against humanity, with French Foreign Minister Laurent Fabius stating "Faced with these crimes that offend the human conscience, this bureaucracy of horror, faced with this denial of the values of humanity, it is our responsibility to act against the impunity of the killers".